Monika-81/project2/README.md

 I **consulted** following sites for help with code design:
 - To learn bore about flexbox I found information att [CSS-tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) and used part of what I learned in the css-code.
-- For learning more about stacking my divs with the help of this code from the user [Mario Petrovic](https://stackoverflow.com/users/3955557/mario-petrovic) on [Stack Overflow](https://stackoverflow.com/questions/1909648/stacking-divs-on-top-of-each-other):
+- For stacking my divs with the help of this code from the user [Mario Petrovic](https://stackoverflow.com/users/3955557/mario-petrovic) on [Stack Overflow](https://stackoverflow.com/questions/1909648/stacking-divs-on-top-of-each-other):

 ```